 Yoga has been my life passion for 16 years.
 I have been practicing Ashtanga Yoga for 12 years and I am a certified teacher after finishing a teachers’ training course guided by Basia Lipska.
 I met many teachers in different phases of my life journey.
 I learned from them by participating in classes, workshops, lectures and also by assisting them.
 I also finished a sports instructor course.

-Currently I develop my practice under the guidance of Saraswathi in Mysore at Shri K. Pattabhi Jois Ashtanga Yoga Institute in India.
-I teach Primary (Yoga Chikitsa) and Intermediate (Nadi Shodhana) Series of Ashtanga Vinyasa Yoga
+I am currently developing my practice under the guidance of Saraswathi in Mysore at Shri K. Pattabhi Jois Ashtanga Yoga Institute in India.
+I teach Primary (Yoga Chikitsa) and Intermediate (Nadi Shodhana) Series of Ashtanga Vinyasa Yoga and also pranayama.
+Ashtanga means Eight Limbs Yoga – therefore I treat it as a whole – the eight aspects of the yogi’s life.

 I have been teaching Yoga for 14 years.
 Nowadays I teach mainly in Warsaw however I also cooperate with schools and students in Cracow, Łódź and Poznań, where I give workshops and cyclical classes.
 I also organize few days workshops as well as for beginners, advanced practitioners and teachers.